-The Sit In ATV Training Course from HW is suitable for candidates who use, or will be using, an all terrain vehicle (ATV) that is tracked or multi-wheeled.
+The sit in ATV training Course from H&W is suitable for candidates who use, or will be using, an all terrain vehicle (ATV) that is tracked or multi-wheeled.
 The course caters for both novices and experienced operators who simply require a skills refresher with certification.

 Sit-in ATV’s whether skid steer tracked or wheeled, are very versatile vehicles making them an effective and flexible business tool.
 However, even the most experiences ATV drivers can find themselves in dangerous situations and without proper training, serious accidents can happen.
+The course can be either 1 or 2 days, depending on experience.
+ATV hire is available at an extra charge, please contact us for details.

 Our Sit-in ATV course has experienced instructors who are there to guide you through training and to make sure you are able to use the ATV safely and with confidence, and that the key fundamentals of driving, loading and Health and Safety are covered.
 The course involves: